-Last year, Razorback Athletics turned in one of the most successful years in school history, including a programbest eighth place finish in the 2020-21 Learfield IMG Directors' Cup.
-Arkansas' previous best finish was 14th in the competition that tracks the nation's most successful intercollegiate athletics programs.
+In 2020-21, Razorback Athletics turned in one of the most successful years in school history, including a then program-best eighth place finish in the 2020-21 Learfield IMG Directors' Cup.
+Arkansas' previous best finish, prior to 2020-21, was 14th in the competition that tracks the nation's most successful intercollegiate athletics programs.

-In 2020-21, the Razorbacks won another NCAA title (Women's Indoor Track & Field), earned eight Top-10 NCAA finishes and a remarkable 10 Southeastern Conference regular season and tournament championships, including SEC triple crown sweeps in both men's and women's cross country & track and field, a second-straight soccer regular season crown, the program's first softball regular season title and a baseball regular season and tournament championship.
+The Razorbacks won another NCAA title (Women's Indoor Track & Field), earned eight Top-10 NCAA finishes and a remarkable 10 Southeastern Conference regular season and tournament championships, including SEC triple crown sweeps in both men's and women's cross country & track and field, a second-straight soccer regular season crown, the program's first softball regular season title and a baseball regular season and tournament championship.
 Arkansas' championship total led the league and doubled the next closest SEC program.